What Hurts the Most: International version

 The video opens with Horler sitting in a studio apartment living room holding a note saying "I can't sorry".
 It moves to a scene, that is intercut throughout the video, where Horler is seen performing in front of a lit up brick wall.
 When the first verse begins, Horler leaves the room to open the door, allowing her friends to enter.
 One friend sees the note and tears it up in disgust.
 More friends came into the apartment and soon began partying.
 After the chorus ends, the video moves to a tattoo parlor, where Horler receives a tattoo.
 As the second chorus commences, she is against a wall, appearing heartbroken, while her former love interest gestures toward the wall, attempting to try to reach out to her.
 Scenes of the house party continue to play throughout the rest of the video.
 Near the end of the second chorus, Horler is sitting against a white brick, with mascara running from her eyes, telling that she was crying.
 On the wall is a window in which the love interest appears to be frustrated.
 As the song approaches the last chorus, the house party ends with the guests exiting Horler's apartment.
 The video ends with Horler opening the door to see her former lover, who exchanges a smile with her, and shutting the door on him, leaving with a smile on her face.

 US version

-The video opens with Horler sitting in a studio apartment living room holding a note saying "I can't sorry".
-It moves to a scene, that is intercut throughout the video, where Horler is seen performing in front of a lit up brick wall.
-The first minute of the video features Horler singing in the living room.
+Same as the International version but the first minute of the video features Horler singing in the living room.
 As the song approaches the chorus, Horler leaves the room and moves to a secluded room where she is seen crying.
 In that scene, there is also an opening that shows an image of the protagonist's former lover staring into the opening.
 After the chorus ends, Horler sits at a tattoo parlor while the artists gives her a tattoo.
 She is then seen sitting against a wall while the love interest gestures to the other side, attempting to reach out to her.
 As the video nears the final chorus, Horler is at a house party with her friends, appearing lonely and heartbroken.